vasudevaraob/Practice-Projects/CoreJavaConcepts/README.md

 	8. double data type

 	Byte & Char -> Int -> long -> float -> double

+	Non-Primitive Data Types: These data types are not actually defined by the programming language but are created by the programmer.
+They are also called “reference variables” or “object references” since they reference a memory location which stores the data.Non-Primitive Data Types: These data types are not actually defined by the programming language but are created by the programmer.
+They are also called “reference variables” or “object references” since they reference a memory location which stores the data.

+	Non-Primitive data types refer to objects and hence they are called reference types.
+Examples of non-primitive types include Strings, Arrays, Classes, Interface, etc. Below image depicts various non-primitive data types.

 ## 2. Variables  (Instance variables,Local Variables,Static variables)